 “Whatever, this is getting boring,” said Morrow.
 “Check out this one!”
 He waved a hand.

 Suddenly, there was an awful squawking right behind me.
 I jumped and whirled around.
 Then I heard Morrow laughing.
-He had manifested a phone and a big speaker system right behind my head!
+He had manifested a set of speakers right behind my head!

 “Hey!”
 I said.
 “How come you and Justicar can manifest things wherever you want, but I can only manifest things I’m touching?”

-“Didn’t you just –” I noticed that there was another wire leading from the speakers all the way back to Morrow’s hand.
-So he had manifested something he was touching, it was just that the “thing” was “a phone AND a speaker AND a really long wire that doesn’t do anything”.
+“Didn’t you just –” Then I noticed the wire Morrow was holding.
+He had manifested something he was touching – it was just that the “thing” was “a set of speakers with a long cord that was plugged into his phone”.
 “Wow, that’s genius!”
 I said.
 I tried to do the same thing back to him, but it didn’t work for me.
 “Why can’t I do that?
 No fair!
 I thought I was supposed to have powerful manifesting!”

-Just when I had cornered him at the edge of the star, he manifested a foam sword and pointed it at me.
-I made my own foam sword just like it.
+Just when I had cornered him at the edge of the star, he manifested a foam sword and pointed it at me, striking a duelist pose.
+So of course, I made my own foam sword to challenge him.
 Then I had an idea.
 I turned to Yali.
 “So, this hostile intent thing… What if we fought with real swords?
 I mean, we won’t intend to hurt each other for real, so if we make a mistake and –”

 “I CAN’T!” he yelled.
 “It’s YOUR water, YOU manifest it off!”

 “What?
 I’m sure I saw Yali do something like that earlier.”
 Still, I tried.
 “I can’t unmanifest it either!
 Are you pranking me?”
 It was obvious that he wasn’t, though.
-Not sure what to do, I manifested a hair dryer.
+Trying to help, I manifested a hair dryer.
 But of course, there was nowhere to plug it in.
 Whoops.

 “Ow ow ow ow OW OW OW ow ow!”